swissmanu/alabor.me/contents/articles/use-a-logitech-harmony-hub-with-ubuntu-and-plex-home-theater/index.md

 ### Tuning
 Your Harmony treats your Ubuntu box as a PlayStation 3.
 This is fine since we want to use the PS3s remote commands to control Plex Home Theater.
 On the other hand the Harmony tries to start and shutdown your computer like a PS3 too.
 This could end up in some funny behaviours.

-This flaw can be resolved by simply telling the Harmony that you want to keep the fake PlayStation *on* at any time.
+This flaw can be resolved by simply telling the Harmony that you want to keep the faked PlayStation *on* at any time.

 ### Improve & Contribute
 I dumped this guide after a few days of research and hacking.
 All key parts are there and you should be able to setup your system with it.

-Even though, I kindly request you to report any problems you may encounter and to contribute for a better experience for the rest of the community.
+Even though, I kindly request you to report any problems you may encounter and to contribute for an even better experience for the rest of the community.
 Thanks! :)

 ### Sources
 * [http://wiki.xbmc.org/index.php?title=HOW-TO:Setup_PS3_BD_Remote](http://wiki.xbmc.org/index.php?title=HOW-TO:Setup_PS3_BD_Remote)